Introducing Equatorial Guinea

 Malabo © Ipisking

-The country is poor but not violent and crime is petty.
-Equatorial Guinea is a beautiful country and it rewards exploration for those brave enough to set out off the beaten track, but it is not a well-known tourist destination and travel through its rich jungles and islands is not risk-free.
+Equatorial Guinea is a beautiful country, rewarding exploration for those brave enough to visit, but it is not a well-known tourist destination and travel through its rich jungles and islands is not risk-free.
 Officials make travel difficult by frequently demanding to see papers and sometimes expecting bribes.
-Tourism infrastructure is almost non-existent and visitors should come prepared to travel rough, but those in search of an adventure will find stunning beaches and pristine rainforest as well as exciting wildlife if they are willing to make the journey.
+Tourism infrastructure is almost non-existent and visitors should come prepared to travel rough, but those in search of an adventure will find stunning beaches and pristine rainforest to reward their curiosity.

 Become our Equatorial Guinea Travel Expert